 More Tips for 1.5 lb Lobster

-Along with quarters, the 1.5-pound lobster is the most affordable choice for live lobster.
-You can still make an 8-quart cooking pot work, but it’s not ideal.
-We recommend a full 16- or 20-quart cooking pot for this size lobster, and you should have little trouble fitting 3-4 lobsters in these pots, respectively.
-Given that the rule for cooking lobster is 7 minutes for the first pound and about 3 minutes for each additional pound, our advice is to cook the lobster between 9-10 minutes.
+The 1.5 pound live lobster is one of the most affordable choices for live lobster.
+You can make an 8-quart cooking pot work for cooking lobsters of this size, but it’s not ideal.
+We recommend a full 16- or 20-quart cooking pot for this size lobster, and you should have little trouble fitting 3-4 lobsters into the pot.

-A 1.5-pound lobster should yield about 5-5.5 oz of cooked lobster with the following nutritional information:
+A 1.5 lb lobster should yield about 6.5 oz of cooked lobster with the following nutritional information:

-Some lobster companies also offer a 1.75-pound lobster category.
-Others go straight from 1.5 to 2-pound lobsters, which means you might also get a little extra if you order a 1.5-pound lobster and the company happens to grab a slightly bigger one when preparing your order.
+Some lobster companies also offer a 1.75 pound lobster category.
+Others go straight from 1.5 to 2 pound lobsters, which means you might also get a little extra if you order a 1.5 lb lobster and the company happens to grab a slightly bigger one when preparing your order.